shibi-raj/personal-page/pages/info.md

 teaser: ""
 permalink: "/info/"
 header:
-    image_fullwidth: "header_drop.jpg"
+    image_fullwidth: ""
 ---

-Aside from physics and data, I have other strong interests.
-Language is one of them.
-I moved to France in 2010, and I instantly came to love the language.
-Before I got there, I did not know any French (moving to France without knowing French is not recommended).
-I started picking it up by reading, then I slowly started conversing.
-The French can be very precise with grammar, and through that I came to take pleasure in learning grammatical structure (even thinking of the mathematical structure of language).
+Aside from physics and data science, I am fascinated with languages and culture.
+I am Indian descent, and I have lived in France, Italy, and Bulgaria.
+While living there, I learned how and how much other places have a respect for their language.
+I knew none of the languages when I arrived in each of those countries and I came to appreciate the beauty in each of those languages.
+Additionally, I am always doing research, so I also became fascinated by their grammatical and historical structure.
+This is largely how I came to be interested in natural language processing.